 "I've been practicing and teaching yoga for some time but was not familiar with the ashtanga sequence and so I’ve been hesitant and intimidated to join a Mysore practice.
 Consequently I've put off coming for far too long!
 Finally I decided it was time and I'm so glad I made it, as it has been such a wonderful new beginning.
 I love how the practice of Yoga continually evolves and now after some time of exploring different styles and sequencing, I am really enjoying the addition of a steady, consistent structure; the primary series, which I can continue to learn in, return to and grow with.
 It is a great reflection to see how I am changing weekly, and also inspiring to see each individual working at their own pace, day by day around me as I practice.
 Especially because I teach, and also because I find the “noise” of living in a city constant, coming into a two-hour space of silence is an absolute gift.

 If you are looking to establish a deep and meaningful yoga practice that carves out space and time for yourself, then we highly recommend trying the Mysore classes.
 You can expect a class with all age groups, varying abilities, with the common thread of focus, quiet and dedication.
+We also have run a 5-day beginners intensive course which introduces students to this style of practicing.

 If you're feeling apprehensive email us - we are here to help!